-The athletic requirement and the second language requirement apply to all RMC degree programmes except the 30-credit general degree programmes.
+A Important: The physical conditioning courses and the second language courses are part of the four-pillar degree and apply to all RMC degree programmes except the 30-credit general degree programmes.

-CF: Based on the result of a placement test, students will be registered in LCF courses at the 100, 200, 300, or 400-level.
+1 LCF: Based on the result of a placement test, students will be registered in LCF courses at the 100, 200, 300, or 400level.
 Students will automatically be exempt from applicable lower level LCF courses once placed in the appropriate course.
 Students who attain a Second Official Language (SOL) proficiency level of at least BBB or higher on the Public Service Commission (PSC) Second Language Evaluation (SLE) will be exempt from LCF courses at RMC.